 Is refusing from shampoo for good a good idea too?

 No, it’s not.
-Even a “no-poo” trend that encourages people to give up on shampooing suggests rinsing hair with alternative products, not avoiding cleansing as such.
+Even a “no-poo” movement that encourages people to give up on shampooing suggests rinsing hair with alternative products, not avoiding cleansing as such.
 Sebum, the oily and waxy matter that glands in our scalp produce, does not delude in water, so showering your head without any products won’t help you cleanse it.

 Once natural hair oils accumulate, they attract more dust and pollen, leaving the scalp and hair shaft clocked with dirt.
 If you don’t wash your head often or thoroughly, you may face inching and visible flakes.
 Another piece of sad news is that the lack of cleansing hampers your hair growth.
 Thus, washing hair properly is part of keeping your hair and your scalp healthy.